aswiniresearch/PulsePoint/CONTRIBUTING.md

 - Add comments where necessary to explain complex logic
 - Keep functions small and focused on a single responsibility

-## 📝 Commit Messages

-We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
-Please format your commit messages as follows:

 ```
 <type>[optional scope]: <description>